chenglinzhang/english-to-french-translation/README.md

-# english-to-french-translation
+# Udacity: Deep Learning Foundation

-English to French translation with seq2seq and lstm
+## Project 4: English to French Translation with seq2seq and lstm